 “I write not because I have the strength to write, but because I do not have the strength to remain silent.” — Rav Avraham Yitzchok Kook zt’l

 I’m Nick, a 32 year-old disability rights and Medicaid reform activist, who has been advocating for ending the institutional bias and other long-term care reforms for years.
-I fight especially hard for awareness and action on issues that effect those of us who, like me, have complex care needs and are vent-dependent.
+I fight especially hard for awareness and action on issues that affect those of us who, like me, have complex care needs and are vent-dependent.
 We are a vulnerable population that spans multiple diagnoses and every age group, and, in order to stay in our homes and communities, we need change in long-term care.

 For more about me, see my Wikipedia user profile.